 The NHSBSA Board is required to consider its own effectiveness on a regular basis.
-The NHSBSA undertakes such a review annually.
+The NHSBSA undertakes such a review annually, with an external review undertaken every three years (the last such review was in 2022-23, undertaken by Government Internal Audit Agency (GIAA)).